 The superfast copper landscape

-Having proven 400 Mb/s over two copper pairs back in 2010 with DSL Rings® technology, I was interested to hear that Bell Labs announced that they had broken the copper gigabit barrier and delivered 10 Gb/s over 30 metres and 1 Gb/s over 70 metres.
+Having proven 400 Mb/s over two copper pairs back in 2010 with DSL Rings technology, I was interested to hear that Bell Labs announced that they had broken the copper gigabit barrier and delivered 10 Gb/s over 30 meters and 1 Gb/s over 70 meters.

 Being able to get these speeds out of copper is truly a great accomplishment.
 The ‘copper revolution’ is making strides and there are a number of proven technologies available to Telcos both now and planned for the future.
 The technology of choice will depend on:

-The shorter the distance the more fibre is required and hence the weaker the economic argument for using it.
-XG.fast is only viable over very short distances (30 – 70 metres) this would appear to negate the financial benefit of using copper in the first place since fibre is required to be deployed very close to the premise.
-There may be some cost savings but these would be minimal compared to mBond™, DSL Rings® and VDSL2 Vectoring.
+The shorter the distance the more fiber is required and hence the weaker the economic argument for using it.
+XG.fast is only viable over very short distances (30 – 70 metres) this would appear to negate the financial benefit of using copper in the first place since fiber is required to be deployed very close to the premise.
+There may be some cost savings but these would be minimal compared to DBA, DSL Rings and VDSL2 Vectoring.

 Whether 30 Mb/s, 150 Mb/s, or 400 Mb/s is enough, or whether only 1000 Mb/s will do, will obviously impact the choice of technology.

 G.fast and XG.fast would be best suited to premises in city locations where fiber deployment is most economically viable.
 Genesis’s DBA technology, designed to backhaul mobile base stations, can also serve business parks and multi dwelling units, whereas Genesis’s DSL Rings technology is for the home broadband user and backhauling small cells over the same infrastructure at the same time.
 Genesis’ technology stands out in the more common distances available in a telecom network over which it can deliver fast broadband over copper making it suitable for suburban, peri-urban and rural locations unsuited to G.fast and XG.fast.